ProteinCalc Logo

 Do not use this meal plan to change medication dose.
 Food can support GLP-1 treatment, but medication decisions belong with the prescribing clinician.
 This matters especially if you have diabetes medications, kidney disease, gallbladder symptoms, pregnancy plans, a history of pancreatitis, severe reflux, or an eating disorder history.

-Protein targets should also be individualized.
-A healthy active adult trying to preserve muscle during weight loss may need a higher protein target than the standard baseline.
+Protein ranges should also be individualized.
+A healthy active adult trying to preserve muscle during weight loss may need a higher range than the standard baseline.
 A person with advanced kidney disease or other medical restrictions may need a different plan.
-The calculator is a planning tool, not a prescription.
+The calculator is a planning tool, not medical guidance.

 Resistance training is part of the muscle-preservation plan.
 Protein gives your body amino acids, but muscle also needs a reason to stay.
 Two to three sessions per week of appropriate strength training, even brief sessions, can be more useful than trying to solve lean-mass concerns with food alone.